johnperry-math/AoC2023/README.md

-I reckon the one consolation is that _quite a few_ people posting solutions are complaining that it's the hardest, least rewarding problem they've ever done.
+I reckon the one consolation is that _quite a few_ people posting solutions are complaining that it's the hardest, least rewarding problem they've ever encountered in Advent of Code, and that includes some who claim to have completed every competition.

 I dickered with it a few minutes before deciding to look at what others were saying.
-(I'm :sick:, I've been traveling, and previous days have left me :sleeping:.)
+(I'm :face_with_thermometer: , I've been :car:,
+and previous days' puzzles have left me :sleeping:.)

-To my chagrin, most were saying they used Z3, or Mathematica, or something similar.
+**To my chagrin,** most were saying they used Z3, or Mathematica, or something similar.

 There were a few who didn't, so I read through their explanations.
 One of them gave me an idea for the approach I used (see below).
 But even when I understood their ideas, I usually couldn't see how to do them.
-(Again: I'm :sick:, I've been traveling, and previous days have left me :sleeping:.)
+(Again: I'm :face_with_thermometer: , I've been :car:, and previous days' puzzles have left me :sleeping:.)
 I looked a some posted solutions, and even then I struggled to make sense of them.

 Finally, I translated [TheZigerionScammer's](https://www.reddit.com/r/adventofcode/comments/18pnycy/comment/keqf8uq/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) posted solution from Python to Ada, and thought I'd call it a day.

-...except...
+_...except..._

-As noted, I had had the idea to use a different approach, based on Groebner bases.
+As noted, I had had the idea to use a different approach, based on Gröbner bases.
 Someone had pointed out that if you can find 3 hailstones that intersect, you basically have 9 equations in 9 variables.
 Given